nsrau/azure-docs.it-it/articles/storsimple/storsimple-disk-drive-replacement.md

 <properties
-   pageTitle="Sostituire un'unità disco nel dispositivo StorSimple | Microsoft Azure" description="Viene illustrato come sostituire un'unità disco in uno chassis principale StorSimple o in uno chassis EBOD." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Replace a disk drive on a StorSimple device | Microsoft Azure" description="Explains how to replace a disk drive on a StorSimple primary enclosure or an EBOD enclosure." services="storsimple" documentationCenter="" authors="alkohli"